microsoft/conversational-speaker/README.md

 1. Click `Choose OS` and select the default Raspberry Pi OS (32-bit).
 1. Click `Choose Storage`, select the SD card
 1. Click `Write` and wait for the imaging to complete.
-1. Put the SD card into your Raspberry Pi and connect a keyboad, mouse, and monitor.
+1. Put the SD card into your Raspberry Pi and connect a keyboard, mouse, and monitor.
-1. Complete the initial setup, making sure to configure WiFi.
+1. Complete the initial setup, making sure to configure Wi-Fi.

 ### 2. USB Speaker/Microphone
 1. Plug in the USB speaker/microphone if you have not already